bakosbits/homelab/README.md

 # urban-disco (my homelab)

-This repository contains the configuration for my homelab.
+This repository holds the configuration for my homelab.
 I'm using [Nomad](https://nomadproject.io) and [Consul](https://www.consul.io/) for orchestration and service discovery.
-[Packer](https://packer.io) is slinging virtual images while [Terraform](https://www.terraform.io) is helping to manage state.
+[Packer](https://packer.io) is slinging virtual images while [Terraform](https://www.terraform.io) is helping to deploy and manage state.

 My lab runs on a 3 node [Proxmox](https://www.proxmox.com/en/) cluster.
 Terraform deploys 3 server nodes and 3 client nodes that makeup the cluster.
 It also manages a services node (DNS, etc) as well as several hosts that makeup a logging infrastructure seperate from the Nomad cluster.